-1-3: Any of the deep the routes – Usually from right to left
+1-3: Any of the deep routes – Usually from right to left

 4: Running Back

 When the ball is hiked, the receivers each run corner routes (7 on the passing tree).
 The center runs a go route.
-The running back will run toward the line of scrimmage at a 45 degree angle.
-The quarterback fakes the handoff looks for the one of the deep receivers.
+The running back will run toward the line of scrimmage at a 45-degree angle.
+The quarterback fakes the handoff and looks for one of the deep receivers.

-After the fake handoff, the running back keeps running at the 45 degree angle until he crosses the line of scrimmage.
-Once beyond the line of scrimmage, the running back cuts back up field similar to a slant toward the middle.
+After the fake handoff, the running back keeps running at a 45-degree angle until he crosses the line of scrimmage.
+Once beyond the line of scrimmage, the running back cuts back upfield similar to a slant toward the middle.

 The running back is the outlet and will generally be open.